Why Google is Making Us Wordy: An Argument for Value

-While I’m all about having in-depth content and well-researched articles, most people aren’t reaching that 2,000-word minimum by laying down fact after fact.
+While I’m all about having in-depth content and well-researched articles, most people aren’t reaching 2,000 words by laying down fact after fact.
 More often than not, I come across posts that rehash the same argument time and again for the sake of hitting that coveted content tipping point.

 The more we delve into the content marketing world, the further we stray from our high school English classrooms.
 It seems as if we’ve all forgotten the writing lessons where teachers begged us to get to the point.
 In an age where content is competitive, being pithy is under-appreciated.

 So how do we, as content marketers and storytellers, avoid the pitfall of being wordy for Google’s sake?
 Instead of laying down points A, B, and C, then summarizing A, B, and C, and finally drawing conclusions from A, B, and C, why not just give our readers points A through O?